FAQs

 How does CAP equip people to be wiser with their money?

-For most Debt Help clients, their journey out of unmanagable debt to financial resilience takes two to four years.
-During this time, clients learn the importance of setting goals and sticking to a budget!
-All clients have savings built into their budgets – many for the first time in their lives.
+For most Debt Help clients, their journey out of unmanagable debt to financial resilience takes one to four years.
+During this time, clients get wrap-around support of a dedicated CAP Financial Mentor, plus a CAP Coach from a local church.

 A feeling of release begins when people make that first call to Christians Against Poverty, where there is a team of specialists ready to help.
 Prayer is offered on this first phone call.